• Skip to primary navigation

 • Topping: Top your cream puffs with decadent chocolate ganache or chocolate glaze.
 Or try these sugar-free cream puffs topped with toasted flaked almonds for an even more delightful way to indulge.

-• Filling: Start with the classic sweetened whipped cream, making traditional German cream puffs.
+• Filling: Start with classic sweetened whipped cream to make traditional German cream puffs.
 Then experiment with ice cream making ice cream puffs.
-Finally, try to fill your choux puffs with bavarian cream making bavarian cream puffs.
+Finally, try to fill your choux puffs with Bavarian cream to make Bavarian cream puffs.

 In the end, treat yourself to delicious cream puffs with cherry filling (Windbeutel mit Kirschen) and cream, a German classic.